 Pedestal (for the tiny room size) and white (for the dark room color) were the parameters.
 Since I’m in a huge tulip phase right now, a tulip table was the only answer.
 I’ve been keeping an eye out for vintage ones and I even looked into the cost of a Knoll, who has been in tulip table production since the beginning of tulip tables, because vintage/real is better than fake…usually.
 But vintage and very expensive originals need some stewardship and responsibility that I don’t want for this season of our life.
 I need a table that can take a beating, that we can really use, where markers and spaghetti sauce are a go.
-So sellout repro it is!The cost was a little daunting.
+So sellout repro it is this time!The cost was a little daunting.
 I’m a by low, sell high estate sale scavenger type and I think this might be the single most expensive piece of furniture we’ve ever bought and it’s not even real… I’m hoping to sell our old one for about the same price, so I’m justifying it as an even trade.
 But, so far, the cost and hassle (SO HEAVY WE CAN NEVER MOVE OUT OF THIS HOUSE) has been totally worth it because we are actually using it.
 I feel like we gained a room.